elitekaycy/blog_backend/readme.md

 <details>
 <summary>
 <font color="red">DELETE</font>
-delete an individual post from the blog [blogs](https://localhost:3000/blogs/1)</summary>
+delete an individual post from the blog</summary>

     description: this route deltes the post with the specific id passed in
-    Path: /blogs/:blogId
+    Path: /blog/posts/:id
     status: 204

 </details>